Gary Wm. England,

 How do you empower our team to do their best work and live their Signature lives?

-As the firm's General Counsel, I provide legal advice concerning all aspects of the firm's business.
+As the team's General Counsel, I provide legal advice concerning all aspects of the team's business.
 Because of my education and experience, I provide advice concerning human resources, organization and associate development to help facilitate the Signature's rapid growth.

 What does your life look like outside of the office?